 - Cork’s best attractions

-- Visit Cobh – one of the most beautiful towns in Ireland
+- Visit Cobh – The most beautiful town in Ireland

 Best Pubs & Nightlife in Cork for St Patrick’s Day